espresso/espresso/Workflow.md

 `halt` will interrupt any process and send an arbitrary resopnse to browser.

-It accepts from 0 to 3 arguments.<br/>
+It accepts from 0 to 3 arguments.<br>
-If argument is a hash, it is added to headers.<br/>
+If argument is a hash, it is added to headers.<br>
-If argument is a Integer, it is treated as Status-Code.<br/>
+If argument is a Integer, it is treated as Status-Code.<br>
 Any other arguments are treated as body.

 If a single argument given and it is an Array, it is treated as a bare Rack response and instantly sent to browser.